ac849/essays/Project/README.md

 Human advancement is affecting the environment, an undeniable truth for anyone who pays attention to the world around them.
 Unfortunately, this effect is negative, and while many people look the other way, there has been an increasing number of people pushing for these changes to be acknowledged in recent years.
 As a result, art, which has always been a record of the changes in our social and natural environments, reflects this with an increasing number of artists creating pieces inspired by these environmental changes.

 Among these artists is an American photographer, ==Richard Misrach=={Q7327841}.[^1] Richard Misrach, as a photographer, found many forms of ==documentary=={Q615498} and aesthetic forms of photography exploitative, misleading, and untruthful for those viewing the photo.
-So in his pursuit to show the unfiltered truth of how humanity and the government are affecting the environment, he turned his sights to the U.S.'s deserts, forgotten barren wastelands to most Americans, but to him, ground zero for the devastating effects humanity can have on the environment.[^2] mission led to him becoming a master trespasser of many desert government facilities to document the harsh realities, which he later combined into a series called [*Desert Cantos*](https://fraenkelgallery.com/shop/desert-cantos#doc-content).
+So in his pursuit to show the unfiltered truth of how humanity and the government are affecting the environment, he turned his sights to the U.S.'s deserts, forgotten barren wastelands to most Americans, but to him, ground zero for the devastating effects humanity can have on the environment.[^2] Mission led to him becoming a master trespasser of many desert government facilities to document the harsh realities, which he later combined into a series called [*Desert Cantos*](https://fraenkelgallery.com/shop/desert-cantos#doc-content).

 # Princesses against Plutonium
 .ve-media https://iiif.harvardartmuseums.org/manifests/object/361428